gibsonlam/instructlab/bmo-annualreport/bmo-annualreport.md

 Common Equity Tier 1 Ratio
 Our Common Equity Tier 1 (CET1) Ratio was 12.5% as at October 31, 2023, compared with 16.7% as at October 31, 2022.
 Our CET1 Ratio was elevated at the end of fiscal 2022, primarily driven by fair value management actions related to the acquisition of Bank of the West.
 The CET1 Ratio decreased from the prior year, primarily as a result of the acquisition and integration of Bank of the West.

-Total Shareholder Return
-For the year ended October 31 2023
-Closing market price per common share ($) 104.79 Dividends paid ($ per share) 5.72
+Total Shareholder Return for the year ended October 31 2023 Closing market price per common share ($) 104.79 Dividends paid ($ per share) 5.72
 Dividend yield (%) 5.5